hapax/hapax.github.io/assets/alien-maths.md

 interface* which understanding all its parts does not give.
 This is, roughly speaking, the distinction between ["knowing how" and "knowing that"](https://plato.stanford.edu/entries/knowledge-how/).
-Put differently, there is no conceivable sequence of Hebbian changes that will turn me into a bat.
+And at a cognitive level, there is no conceivable sequence of Hebbian changes that will turn me into a bat.

 #### Convergence and chauvinism

-Despite all this talk of generic non-uniqueness, I think that in general, commensurability is an empirical question.
+Despite all this talk of generic non-uniqueness, I think that commensurability is probably an empirical question in general.
 If so, the simplest way to phrase cognitive relativism is that mind [supervenes](https://plato.stanford.edu/entries/supervenience/) on the
 brain: no experiential difference without a brain difference, though